tallforasmurf/PPQT2/README-Linux.txt

 * extras/suggested-workflow.rtf describes how to use PPQT in every phase of post-processing, with hints and tips.

-If you have used PPQT2 before, click the link to "What's New" in the first paragraph of the Help to see what has been changed or added.
+If you have used PPQT2 before, see the link to "What's New" in the first paragraph of the Help to learn what is changed or added.

 If this is your first time with PPQT2, **PLEASE** read these topics in the Help file now, before you start editing: